stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 data List a b = List ([a] -> Maybe (b, [a])) [a]
 ```

 `a` here doesn't really ever change as per our idea of not touching it.
-We
+It
+just should be of the same type its companion `[a] -> Maybe (b, [a])`
-could just hide it then using existential quantification:
+function consumes.
+We could just hide it then using existential
+quantification:

 ```
 data List b = forall a.
 List ([a] -> Maybe (b, [a])) [a]